The Complete Guide to Nursing Programs

 LPN and LVN Training Programs

 For those interested in a career in nursing, the best place to start is by looking at becoming a Licensed Practical Nurse (LPN) or a Licensed Vocational Nurse (LVN).
-These are the entry-level courses and positions available in the nursing profession and, generally, do not require any pre-training or medical specific qualifications.

-The course length is around one year and is usually a mixture of hands-on, practical training and classroom-based lectures.
+The course lasts around one year and is usually a mixture of hands-on, practical training and classroom-based lectures.
 Some of the courses that you may be able to study include nutrition, first aid, and physiology.
-Most LPN’s and LNP’s work in this role for around two years before moving to study at a higher level and moving into a new position.

 Key Job Responsibilities

-- Basic patient care including monitoring vital signs
+- Basic patient care, including monitoring vital signs

 - Liaising with families and talking with patients about their conditions